What's on this list and what isn't

 This list comprises the greatest story collections of all times, places, cultures and genres.

 This list focuses on story collections published as such by authors.
-It avoids as much as possible the "Selected" and "Collected" volumes covering authors' careers.
+It avoids as much as possible the "Selected" and "Collected" volumes covering authors' entire careers.

 Story sequences or cycles, containing stories linked by place, characters and themes, can be difficult to categorize.
 Are they story collections or novels?
 The rule of thumb here is that stories in a story collection can be read and appreciated on their own.
 So, Ray Bradbury's The Martian Chronicles and Stephen Leacock's Sunshine Sketches of a Little Town are listed here as story collections, although they are sometimes called novels,

-What's on the list:
+What's on this list:

 What isn't: